harsh183/125-weekly-projects/README.md

 ## Weekly schedule

-Tuesday: Introduce topic on a web page with some write up and link to resources and Live zoom/workshop/code along if any
+Tuesday: Introduce topic on a web page with some writeup, link to resources, and live Zoom/workshop/code-along, if any

-Wednesday: Google form or similar to submit an idea with a list of MVP and nice to have features.
+Wednesday: Google form or similar to submit an idea with an MVP and nice-to-have features.

 Monday: Turn in projects by making a forum post with a link and GitHub.
 Peer + staff feedback.